-Brekka means slope and this beautiful lodge is situated on the perfect slope overlooking the Atlantic Ocean and surrounding Sulur mountain ranges and is only 45 minutes from Reykjavik.
-Enjoy the comfort of this warming lodge with large open spaces and surrounding terrace, you can enjoy the best views of the area from the deck, or even from inside Brekka itself.
+Brekka, meaning slope, is situated on the perfect hillside overlooking the Atlantic Ocean and surrounding Sulur mountain ranges and is only 45 minutes from Reykjavik.
+Enjoy the comfort of this warming lodge with large open spaces and a surrounding terrace.
+You can enjoy the best views of the area from the deck, or even from inside Brekka itself.
 Relax in the geothermal tub surrounded by the natural birch trees as you breathe in the pristine Icelandic air!
-Brekka’s ideal location is superb with a great view on the bay and the Atlantic Ocean below with ever changing shades of light and the little creek flowing at the edge of the property to add just that little bit extra serenity to a perfect lodge and location, wich offers a lot of privacy.
+Brekka’s location is superb, with a great view of the bay and the Atlantic Ocean, changing shades of light and a little creek flowing at the edge of the property to add just that little bit extra serenity to a perfect lodge and location, wich offers a lot of privacy.

-Brekka was finished in 2013 and is ideal for 6 people, with an additional 2 beds in the open-air loft upstairs, ideal for children, Brekka can accommodate 8 people on request.
-Brekka is perfectly located to some of Iceland’s greatest natural wonders, as well as being centrally located in easy access to Reykjavik (45 minutes drive) and Keflavik International airport (1.5 hours drive).
+Brekka was finished in 2013 and is ideal for 6 people but can accommodate 8 people on request, with an additional double pull out couch in the open-air loft upstairs which is ideal for children.
+Brekka is perfectly located near some of Iceland’s greatest natural wonders, as well as being centrally located within easy access to Reykjavik (45 minutes drive) and Keflavik International airport (1.5 hours drive).

 Heading up North, to the East, to the Golden Circle or to the Westfjords?
 We also run the beautiful "Hamragil" lodge by the town Akureyri, "Borgarbrekka" lodge in the South East of Iceland (between Vestrahorn and Estrahorn) "Tvera" lodge at the south coast of the Westfjords. and "Holt" in the Golden Circle.
-Brekka is only 150 meters away from an aslmost identical lodge, Langholt (max 5 pers), which also belongs to the group of Nordic Lodges.
+Brekka is only 150 meters away from an almost identical lodge, Langholt (max 5 pers), which also belongs to the group of Nordic Lodges.

 If booked for more than 6 people, a surcharge of €33 per person per night will apply.